kidonng/preview.fish/README.md

 set -U fzf_preview_file_cmd preview
 ```

-P.S. if you don't have the plugin, definitely check it out, it is one of the must-have Fish plugins and also contributed by me.
+> If you don't have fzf.fish, definitely check it out, it is one of the must-have Fish plugins and contributed by me.

----
+## Viewers

 Previews are generated via **viewers**, which is a function named `_preview_viewer_<program name>`.
 The above example is using `_preview_viewer_bat`.